 MPGe can vary based on vehicle design, weight, drivetrain efficiency, and other engineering factors just like a gasoline powered vehicle.

 Now you know what MPGe is, but what can you use it for?
 It’s not like you can use it to compare how much it will cost to refuel or recharge, because these numbers don’t translate to anything useful.
 You can, however, compare the efficiency and environmental impact of different vehicles that use alternative fuel before making a purchase decision.
 In that way it is just as useful as comparing MPG numbers for gas or diesel powered vehicles when shopping for a new ride.

 Whether you already own one or you’re looking into buying an alternative fuel vehicle, how much energy you really need to get from place to place might surprise you.

-Check out all the fuel & emission system parts available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
-For more information on alternative fuel vehicles and MPGe, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.
+Check out all the fuel & emission system parts available on NAPAOnline or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
+For more information on alternative fuel vehicles and learning how is MPGe calculated, chat with a knowledgeable expert at your local NAPA Auto Parts store.

 Photo courtesy of Flickr.

 Ben has been taking things apart since he was 5, and putting them back together again since he was 8.
 After dabbling in DIY repairs at home and on the farm, he found his calling in the CGCC Automobile Repair program.
 After he held his ASE CMAT for 10 years, Ben decided he needed a change.
 Now, he writes on automotive topics across the web and around the world, including new automotive technology, transportation legislation, emissions, fuel economy and auto repair.